3 months by cncdivi

-In metalworking, metal swarf is the metallic chips that are leftover when machining the metal to shape.
-The history of the term “swarf” is interesting.
-In Middle English geswearf means “iron filings” or “rust”.
-In terms of scandinavian origin, Old Norse svarf means “metallic dust.”
-In Proto-Germanic, it can mean “that which is rubbed off–i.e shavings” and “to mop, wipe, or rub off.”
+In metalworking, metal swarf refers to the leftover metallic chips from machining.
+The term “swarf” has an interesting history.
+In Middle English, “geswearf” means “iron filings” or “rust.”
+In Old Norse, “svarf” means “metallic dust.”
+In Proto-Germanic, it means “shavings” or “that which is rubbed off,” as well as “to mop, wipe, or rub off.”

-There are various kinds of swarf based on the manufacturing process that made the swarf.
+There are various kinds of machine swarf based on the manufacturing process that made the swarf.

-Shavings range in size from the powder up to larger chips your cutting tool slices from a piece of metal.
+- Shavings range in size from the powder up to larger chips your cutting tool slices from a piece of metal.
+These are typical Milling Chips.

 Typically, swarf is regarded as a waste material.
 So, it is something you need to figure out how to dispose of.